luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

    interest but rather with other entities, for example, entities upstream in a power distribution tree.

-## Conventional Requirements for Energy Efficiency Management
+## Requirements for Energy Efficiency Management

    The specification of requirements for an Energy Efficiency Management standard starts with Section 4, which addresses the identification of entities